build-trust/ockam-documentation/guides/examples/telegraf-+-influxdb.md

-ockam node create influxdb --project-path project.json --identity influxdb ockam policy create --at influxdb --resource tcp-outlet --expression '(= subject.component "telegraf")' ockam tcp-outlet create --at /node/influxdb --from /service/outlet --to 127.0.0.1:8086 ockam forwarder create influxdb --at /project/default --to /node/influxdb
+ockam node create influxdb --project-path project.json --identity influxdb ockam policy create --at influxdb --resource tcp-outlet --expression '(= subject.component "telegraf")' ockam tcp-outlet create --at /node/influxdb --from /service/outlet --to 127.0.0.1:8086 ockam relay create influxdb --at /project/default --to /node/influxdb
 ```

 There's a few things that have happened in those commands, so let's quickly unpack them: